-- Perform these operations more often for vehicles subjected to severe use. - D Have an authorized POLARIS dealer perform these services.
+- ?
+Perform these operations more often for vehicles subjected to severe use. - D Have an authorized POLARIS dealer or other qualified person perform these services.

 WARNING!
-Improperly performing the procedures marked with a "D" could result in component failure and lead to serious injury or death.
-Have an authorized POLARIS dealer perform these services.
+Improperly performing the procedures marked with a "D" could result in component failure a nd lead to serious injury or death.
+Have an authorized POLARIS dealer or other qualified person perform these services.